SimBoi/dotfiles/README.md

 What | I use
 -----|-----
 System | CachyOS
+Window Manager | Hyprland
 Shell | fish
 Terminal | Ghostty
 File Manager | Yazi
 Browser | Zen

-## 🚀 Installation

-This assumes a working installation of CachyOS + Hyprland with all the default packages that come with it.

 ### Packages

+This assumes a working installation of CachyOS with all the default packages + from Hyprlands section:
+* hyprland
+* xdg-desktop-portal-hyprland
+* sddm
+* xorg-xwayland
+* wl-clipboard

 CLI Tools: